UMR-CNRM/pyft/doc/Documentation.md

 dummy argument, issue a warning if option is 'Warn'; otherwise issue an error message and raise an exception.

+**\--checkOpInCall=Warn\|Err** if a call argument is an operation, issue a warning if option is 'Warn'; otherwise issue an error message and raise an exception.

 ### Dealing with statements

 **\--removeCall WHERE CALLNAME** removes call statements.
 The first argument describes from where the